 After you file your petition, the court may do one of two things:

-If the judge rules in your favor and orders an injunction, various restrictions can be placed on your abuser, including:
+If the judge rules in your favor and orders an injunction, your abuser can be:

 Our attorney can provide the compassionate and supportive advocacy you need to stop domestic violence.
 We are here to answer your questions and go over all your legal options during this process.